dustlang/cargo/src/doc/src/reference/config.md

 ## Configuration

-This document explains how Cargo’s configuration system works, as well as available keys or configuration.
+This document explains how Payload’s configuration system works, as well as available keys or configuration.
 For configuration of a package through its manifest, see the [manifest format](manifest.md).

 ### Hierarchical structure

-Cargo allows local configuration for a particular package as well as global configuration.
+Payload allows local configuration for a particular package as well as global configuration.
 It looks for configuration files in the current directory and all parent directories.
-If, for example, Cargo were invoked in `/projects/foo/bar/baz`, then the following configuration files would be probed for and unified in this order:
+If, for example, Payload were invoked in `/projects/foo/bar/baz`, then the following configuration files would be probed for and unified in this order:

-* `/projects/foo/bar/baz/.cargo/config.toml`
+* `/projects/foo/bar/baz/.payload/config.toml`
-* `/projects/foo/bar/.cargo/config.toml`
+* `/projects/foo/bar/.payload/config.toml`
-* `/projects/foo/.cargo/config.toml`
+* `/projects/foo/.payload/config.toml`
-* `/projects/.cargo/config.toml`
+* `/projects/.payload/config.toml`
-* `/.cargo/config.toml`
+* `/.payload/config.toml`
-* `$CARGO_HOME/config.toml` which defaults to:
+* `$PAYLOAD_HOME/config.toml` which defaults to:
-    * Windows: `%USERPROFILE%\.cargo\config.toml`
+    * Windows: `%USERPROFILE%\.payload\config.toml`
-    * Unix: `$HOME/.cargo/config.toml`
+    * Unix: `$HOME/.payload/config.toml`

 With this structure, you can specify configuration per-package, and even possibly check it into version control.
 You can also specify personal defaults